Pulkit-Khandelwal/purple-mri/README.md

 pip3 install pkg_src
 ```

 Place the `fsaverage` in the `working_dir` folder.
-The cli options remain the same as above but this time you have to pass in the last argument as the path to `autodet.gw.stats.binary.rh.dat`.
+The CLI options remain the same as above but this time you have to pass in the last argument as the path to `autodet.gw.stats.binary.rh.dat`.

 Once, installed you can run, `purple_mri` as:
 ```